alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2020/2020-08-07-ruling-on-khalwatiyyah-sufi-order.md

 locale: en
 active: audios
 category: [audios, sects]
-excerpt: "Yes, all the Sufi orders are innovations in the religion.
+summary: "Yes, all the Sufi orders are innovations in the religion.
 However, some actions of these ways might match with the truth."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz